-The Povoden Museum is the oldest open-air lapidarium of Slovenia.
-It is named after Simon Povoden who collected antique monuments in the city’s tower base.
-The largest and most famous piece of this collection is the Orpheus’ monument, a 5 m high monument standing in front of the city tower.
+The Povoden Museum is the oldest open-air lapidarium in Slovenia.
+Its name origins from Simon Povoden, who collected antique monuments in the city’s tower base.
+The largest and most famous piece of this collection is the Orpheus Monument, a 5 m high monument standing in front of the city tower.

-The Orpheus’ Monument is a Roman tombstone located in the centre of Ptuj.
-It is dedicated to Marcus Valerius Verus, the mayor and counsellor of the city in the 2nd century.
-The stone is part of the Povoden Museum which is an open-air lapidarium at the base of the city tower.
+The Orpheus Monument is a Roman tombstone located in the centre of Ptuj.
+It is dedicated to Marcus Valerius Verus, the mayor and counsillor of the city in the 2nd century.
+The stone is part of the Povoden Museum.
+This is an open-air lapidarium at the base of the city tower.

 Reconstructions of Roman shields (scuta) seen at the rooms of the association POETOVIO LXIX which promotes the Roman heritage of Ptuj.
 Every August they organize a big Roman festival and re-enactment event in the city.